meddy672/aws-cdk-serverless-microservices/README.md

 ## Getting Started
 > Make sure you have installed all Required Software
 1. Clone the repository
 2. At the root directory which include cdk.json files, run below command:
+> Make sure Docker is running
 ```sh
 cdk synth # To synthesize into cloudformation template
 ```